 Rachel Baye headshot

 I have worked across different types of media, and I especially love mining data for stories.
-My reporting has won more than a dozen awards, including a national Edward R. Murrow award in 2021, and led to an FBI investigation and other criminal probes.
+My reporting has won more than a dozen awards, including two national Edward R. Murrow awards, and led to an FBI investigation and other criminal probes.

 My work has appeared on NPR, on CNN.com, on NBCNews.com, in Slate, in The Huffington Post, in Time, in The Post and Courier and in Washington City Paper.